dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 - **Power consumption** of each cell
 - **Pin descriptions** — inputs, outputs, and their behavior

-Understanding the `.lib` file helps us appreciate what's happening "under the hood" when Yosys picks cells during synthesis.
+Understanding the `.lib` file helps appreciate what's happening "under the hood" when Yosys picks cells during synthesis.

 ---